VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 # Executable Files

-- At The Moment TOB is available only for Linux_x86_64
+- At The Moment TOB is available only for Linux_x86_64 and Windows_x86_64

 You can find TOB for linux in the Linux_X86_64/prog directory.
 Don't move from there! just run it!